Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Fun facts about your cervix

-To wrap up our ultimate guide to the cervix, here are a couple of fun facts.
+To wrap up this guide, here are a couple of fun facts.
 Now you’re totally armed and ready for your next trivia night (you’re welcome).

-1. The cervix is flexible.
+1. It is flexible.
 It expands up to 10 cm during pregnancy and childbirth, only to return to its original size after delivery.
 Talk about resilience.

-5. The cervix is unique.
-Although the cervix plays a similar role in structure and function among all of us, each individual cervix is beautiful in its own way, and as unique as the person it lives in.
-Let’s send some love down there to our friend, the cervix, this Cervical Health Awareness Month.
+5. It is unique, playing a similar role in structure and function for everyone.
+Each one is beautiful and as unique as the individual it belongs to.
+Let’s show some love to our friend, the cervix, this Cervical Health Awareness Month.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.